sccn/sccn.github.io/others/EEGLAB_and_high_performance_computing.md

     each of the nodes).
 The command to automatically install Octave on EC2 Amazon nodes is *sudo yum –y install octave --enablerepo=epel*

     Hadoop communicates with workers through STDIN and STDOUT pipes.
-For your main Matlab script, you might want to add the following at the beginning of the main script.
+For your main MATLAB script, you might want to add the following at the beginning of the main script.
 This will make it executable and will allow it to process data on STDIN.
-You may write the output of your data processing using the *printf* or *disp* Matlab commands.
+You may write the output of your data processing using the *printf* or *disp* MATLAB commands.

     ``` matlab